-Driver: Selected protocol / driver for this channel.
-This property specifies the device driver that was selected during channel creation.
+Driver: Specify the protocol / driver for this channel.
+Specify the device driver that was selected during channel creation.
 It is a disabled setting in the channel properties.
 The property is required for creating a channel.
 Note: With the server's online full-time operation, these properties can be changed at any time.
 This includes changing the channel name to prevent clients from registering data with the server.
 If a client has already acquired an item from the server before the channel name is changed, the items are unaffected.
-If, after the channel name has been changed, the client application releases the item and attempts to reacquire using the old channel name, the item is not accepted.
-With this in mind, changes to the properties should not be made once a large client application has been developed.
-Utilize the User Manager to prevent operators from changing properties and restrict access rights to server features.
+If, after the channel name has been changed, the client application releases the item and attempts to re-acquire using the old channel name, the item is not accepted.
+Changes to the properties should not be made once a large client application has been developed.
+Utilize proper user role and privilege management to prevent operators from changing properties or accessing server features.